ProgressingMann/Flask_RESTAPI_demo/README.md

 1) How to use flask_smorest, flask_restful and marshmallow along with flask module to create REST APIs.
 2) How to perform unit and integration testing with pytest.

-## Follow the below steps linearly to start run the application
+## Follow the below steps linearly to run the flask application
 <ol>
       <li> Clone this repository to your local storage.</li>
       <li> Open your terminal and navigate to the directory where you cloned this repository.</li>